M1-CHPS/glhpc/docs/lecture1.md

 - These snapshots are based on **hierarchical structures of objects**.
 - Git operations revolve around manipulating these objects.

-## Hash
+### Hash

 - Each object has a unique hash (SHA1).
-- Files describing history are referenced by a 40-character encrypted object name (SHA1).

-### Advantages
 - Git identifies identical objects by comparing their hashes.
 - The same content stored in different repositories will always have the same hash.

-## Git Principles: Object States
+## Git Objects

-- **Size**: The size of the content.
-- **Content**: The actual data of the object.
-- **Type**: Object types include "blob", "tree", "commit", "tag".
+Object types include:

-## Git Principles: Object Types
 - **Blob**: Stores file data.
 - **Tree**: References a list of other trees or blobs.
-- **Commit**: Points to a single tree, representing the project at a specific point in time.
+- **Commit**: Points to a single tree, representing a project snapshot.
 Includes metadata like timestamp, author, and parent commits.
 - **Tag**: Labels a specific commit for easy reference.

 ## Commit Representation

 *(Git Community Book, p13)*
 ![Commit Representation](image/lecture1/modele_obj1.png)

 ## Commit Structure

 *(Git Community Book, p14)*
 ![Commit Structure](image/lecture1/modele_obj2.png)